olof/srcd/README.md

   so I sometime have to guess what "undef" or "function_clause" means).
 I also really don't want this info sent to the client, but that's still happening for now.

+These changes are limited to the `ssh_cli` and `ssh_options` modules, but because of how erlang releases work, only incorporating these modules in my application will cause a conflict.
+This is why I have vendored the whole ssh app.

 Hacking
 -------